schatzlab/appliedgenomics2017/assignments/assignment2/README.md

 #### Question 2.
 Genome Sequence Analysis [10 pts]

-Download chromosome 22 from build 38 of the human genome from here:
+Download chromosome 22 from build 38 of the human genome from here: <br>
 [http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr22.fa.gz](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr22.fa.gz)

 - Question 2a.
 What is the length of chromosome 22?
 [Hint: You should include Ns in the length]